vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 Discuss a response to the following prompt: Quantifying uncertainty in geomorphic systems and in GIScience is of paramount importance, not only for creating error bars on a graph, but for realistically communicating the reliability and legitimacy of an output dataset.
 Error bars do not (necessarily) reflect on the researcher.
 They stem from collection constraints, processing constraints, subjective decision making, and many, many more sources.
 Given what you have learned in this module, discuss at least three sources of error and uncertainty and how they could impact the classification of your stream.
 Where does uncertainty stem from?
 Why is uncertainty a problem?
 What could be done (or has been done) to fix or reduce uncertainty?
 In a perfect world, how could this uncertainty be removed?

+## Conclusion

+Restate the key findings and discuss their broader societal implications or contributions to theory.
+Do the research findings suggest a need for any future research?

 ## References

 Include any referenced studies or materials in the [AAG Style of author-date referencing](https://www.tandf.co.uk//journals/authors/style/reference/tf_USChicagoB.pdf).